 The cardiothoracic radiology fellowship program is a 1 year training program.
-We offer a joint fellowship with the ACGME-accredited University of Colorado Denver (UCD).
+We offer a joint fellowship with the ACGME-accredited University of Colorado Anschutz Medical Campus (UC).
 National Jewish Health consistently ranks as the top respiratory hospital in the country.
-UCD is the main academic and teaching institution for the Rocky Mountain Region.
+UC is the main academic and teaching institution for the Rocky Mountain Region.
 This fellowship offers extraordinary opportunities for continued learning, research and clinical interactions, designed to develop broad-based expertise in all forms of non-invasive cardiothoracic imaging and image processing.
 The program is non-ACGME and does not participate in the National Resident Matching Program.

 Faculty and Interests